Skip to main content

 About ADI

 ADI is a Tokyo restaurant with a limited weekly schedule and a smart-casual dress code.
-The clearest verified planning facts are practical ones: it is closed Sunday and Monday, opens for dinner Tuesday through Saturday, also serves lunch Wednesday through Saturday.
+It is closed Sunday and Monday, opens for dinner Tuesday through Saturday, also serves lunch Wednesday through Saturday.
 It also appears in Tabelog 100 at #72 for 2024 with 3.7pts.

-The appeal here should not be built on unverified claims about cuisine, menu format, seating, prices, drinks, or service style.
-Treat ADI as a planned Tokyo booking where the known facts are hours, dress code, confirmed recognition.
+The appeal of ADI should not be built on assumptions about cuisine, menu format, seating, prices, drinks, or service style.
+Consider ADI as a planned Tokyo booking with known hours, dress code, confirmed recognition.
 If the next meal needs a clearly defined cuisine, tasting format, beverage program, or published price before committing, compare it with restaurants whose public details are clearer.

 Book for Tokyo planning, not a fully telegraphed format

-Because verified public details do not establish a specific cuisine, dish list, wine program, counter setup, or menu format, those should not be assumed.
+A specific cuisine, dish list, wine program, counter setup, or menu format is not established, so those should not be assumed.
 Ask ADI directly about the current meal structure, seating, drinks, dietary needs, reservation terms before booking, especially if any of those points will decide the evening.

 For a wider Tokyo plan, use Our full Tokyo restaurants guide, then branch out with Our full Tokyo bars guide and Our full Tokyo hotels guide.
 Other named comparisons to consider include ADI, Cuore Azzurro, Icaro, T nakameguro, UDATSU SUSHI, ラ・ブーシェリー・デュ・ブッパ.